 Are you eligible to apply to our program?

 Step 1: Complete your ON-LINE APPLICATION to OUAC

 Step 1: Complete your Bachelor of Social Work and pay a non-refundable application fee of $130 CAD.
 (CODE = WRW).
 Please click here to see link to the OUAC home page: ON-LINE APPLICATION

 Please note that the application can only be accessed through the above link, not from the OUAC home page.

 You will receive an acknowledgement email from Undergraduate Admissions within 10 business days of submitting your on-line application to OUAC, with instructions for logging in to QUEST to complete your Admission Information Form (AIF), upload your application materials and supporting documentation.
 Your Waterloo ID (identification) number will be assigned and sent to you in this e-mail.
 You should check your junk mail folder for these e-mails as many e-mail programs put mass mailings in junk mail folders.

-Step 2: Submit your Admission Information Form through QUEST
+Step 2: Submit your Social Work Admission Information Form (AIF) through QUEST

 *NOTE: you do not have to upload any documents when you submit your AIF.

 **NOTE: The academic reference must be from an instructor who has taught you in one or more courses.
 The professional references can be sought from any of the following: an employment supervisor; a volunteer supervisor; a helping professional (eg, social worker, religious leader, doctor, psychiatrist or similar community-based professional).